Notary public (United States): Kentucky

 A notary public in Kentucky is a public servant appointed by the secretary of state under section 432.390 of the Kentucky Revised Statutes (KRS) to administer oaths and take proof of execution and acknowledgements of instruments.
 Notaries public fulfill their duties to deter fraud and ensure proper execution.
-A state-at-large notary is commissioned to perform notarial acts anywhere within the physical borders of the Commonwealth of Kentucky that may be recorded in any state, regardless of the county of application.
+A notary is commissioned to perform notarial acts anywhere within the physical borders of the Commonwealth of Kentucky that may be recorded in any state, regardless of the county of application (state-at-large).

-To be commissioned as a state-at-large notary public, an applicant must be at least eighteen years of age, a citizen or permanent legal resident of the United States, be a resident of or have a place of employment or practice in the Kentucky county where the application is made, be able to read and write English and not disqualified under KRS 423.395.
+To be commissioned as a notary public, an applicant must be at least eighteen years of age, a citizen or permanent legal resident of the United States, be a resident of or have a place of employment or practice in the Kentucky county where the application is made, be able to read and write English and not disqualified under KRS 423.395.
 A completed application is sent to the secretary of state's office with the required ten dollar ($10) fee.
 Once the application is approved, the notary's commission is sent to the county clerk in the county of application and a notice of appointment is sent to the applicant.
-The applicant will have thirty days to go to the county clerk's office where they will be required to 1.) post a $1,000 surety bond, 2.) take the oath/affirmation of office, and 3.) file and record the commission with the county clerk.
+The applicant will have thirty days to go to the county clerk's office where they will be required to 1.) post a $1,000 surety bond, 2.) take and subscribe to the oath/affirmation of office, and 3.) file and record the commission with the county clerk.

 In addition to notaries public, the elected county clerk of each county shall have the powers of a notarial officer in the exercise of the official functions of the office of clerk within their county.
 Also, actions of a county clerk in their official capacity shall not require the witness or signature of a notary public.